Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 It’s no secret that some pets have their favorite humans, sometimes to the point that they refuse to leave their owner’s side.
 But how do dogs choose their favorite person, and how does it happen?

-Even though the domestication of dogs happened between 27,000 and 40,000 years ago, canines have retained survival instincts that influence their behavior.
+Even though the domestication of dogs happened between 27,000 and 40,000 years ago, canines have retained natural social and learning instincts that influence their behavior.
 They gravitate toward the people and places that provide them with the food, water, and shelter they need.
-If we ask how dogs choose their favorite person, the main criterion involves survival and who ensures it.
+If we ask how dogs choose their favorite person, the main criterion involves the attachment bond, which includes but is not limited to meeting basic needs.

 divider dog faces oct 2024